larsrollik/pypulsepal/README.md

 # PyPulsePal
 Python API for the PulsePal open-source pulse train generator
 ---
-Version: "0.0.2.dev0"

 This package provides an API to the [PulsePal] hardware.
-This API is a re-implementation of the original [PulsePal Python 3 API] that draws from the `pybpod-api` communication protoool.
+It is an alternative implementation of the original [PulsePal Python 3 API] and draws from the [PyBpod com ArCOM] communication classes.

 ## Example usage